Niraj-Kushwah/ChatAppReactSocket/README.md

-# Getting Started with Create React App
+# Getting Started with React App using socket io

+## Available Scripts

-In the project directory have backend server socket.io, you need run:
+In the project directory, you can run Sever:

-npm install then npm run
+First Run npm install then run npm start on project directory for start socket.io server on port 3030

-# for Front End
+#for front End

+In the Client directory of project you can run frontend

-go to inside client Folder then you need to run same npm install then npm run
+need to run npm i then npm start inside client directory

-#make sure your system port no 3000 and 3030 is not used with other one

-Now i have brodcast the messages using socket io and next implement login and signup functionality

-#how to use it
+#how to use this app

-please open http://localhost:3000/ on two different Tabs and try to message it will reflect on both side
+Open two tabs and login to join chat room for login you use its static details used for login redux and saga middleware

+usernme:- neeraj.kushwah@neosoftmail.com
+password:- test

+it is a group chat app just message from both end and you see messages over there